racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPUpdate.md

 ## Manual Update of a Q-Package
 In the procedure of the above section, one is considered to have all sources in a versioning system (e.g. Mercurial, Bazaar, ...).
 This is far out the most recommended way to manage your applications.
-However, an alternative is to manually update the sources in the Q-Package directories of your PyLabs framework.
+However, an alternative is to manually update the sources in the Q-Package directories of your Pylabs framework.
 This is then the procedure to follow:

 1. Find and download the Q-Package via the Q-Shell:
 [[code]]